Safety Modes

 For all these reasons, we believe that Safety Modes will manage expectations across enterprise use cases and encourage trusted and reliable usage.

-(NOTE: Command R/R+ has built-in protections against core harms, such as content that endangers child safety, which are always operative and cannot be adjusted.)
+(NOTE: Command R, R+, and R7B have built-in protections against core harms, such as content that endangers child safety, which are always operative and cannot be adjusted.)

 How Does it Work?